davideastmond/book-report-react/README.md

 - Sign up and log in with email and password.
 - Student and Admin/Teacher security access

+### User Management

+- User can update their password.
+- User can update their name.

 ### Courses and Course Work

 - Admins/Teachers can create courses.
-- Admins/Teachers can create/update course work (assignments, quizzes, etc.) for courses.
+- Admins/Teachers can create/update course work (assignments, quizzes, exams, essays...) for courses.
 - Admins/Teachers can enroll students in courses.
-- Students can enroll themselves in courses.
+- Students can enroll and de-enroll themselves in/from courses.
+- Admins/Teachers can lock a course, preventing students from enrolling or de-enrolling.
+- Admins/Teachers can set a course as completed.

 ### Grading

 - Admins/Teachers can assign numerical and letter grades to students for course work.
+- Students can view their grades for courses that are completed.

 ## Tech Stack